miguelinux314/moocloze/README.md

      import moocloze
      questions = [moocloze.Question(name="...", contents="..."), ...]
      ```
-  2. Define a Quiz containing that list of questions.
+  2. Export the set of questions into an .xml file with Moodle XML/Cloze format
      ```python
-     quiz = moocloze.Quiz(questions)
+     moocloze.questions_to_xml_file(questions=questions, output_path="my_questions.xml")
      ```
-  3. Use that quiz's to_xml_file method to create a .xml file with the Moodle XML/Cloze format.
-     ```python
-     quiz.to_xml_file("my_questions.xml")
-     ```

 * In Moodle:

-  4. Go to your course's Question bank
+  3. Go to your course's Question bank

      ![question bank](https://github.com/miguelinux314/moocloze/blob/master/doc/moodle_question_bank.png?raw=true)

-  5. (Optional) Go to the question Categories page and add your category
+  4. (Optional) Go to the question Categories page and add your category

      ![categories](https://github.com/miguelinux314/moocloze/blob/master/doc/moodle_categories.png?raw=true)

-  6. Go to the question Import page, select the category where questions are to be imported
+  5. Go to the question Import page, select the category where questions are to be imported
-     (here "Raw audio file size", shown under the "General" section), upload your xml file (e.g., "my_questions.xml" in
+     (here "Raw audio file size", shown under the "General" section), upload your xml file
-     the example below) and press "Import":
+     (e.g., "my_questions.xml" in the example below) and press "Import":

      ![import](https://github.com/miguelinux314/moocloze/blob/master/doc/moodle_import.png?raw=true)

   8. You will be shown a confirmation page.
 If no errors are found,
      you are done!

-## Full example <a id="full_example"/>
+## Full example with all field types <a id="full_example"/>

 You can find a [complete example](https://raw.githubusercontent.com/miguelinux314/moocloze/master/examples/generate_all_fields.py?raw=true)
 that produces a single question using all supported field (response) types: